Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 ## Lab scenario

-In this lab, you need to publish label to make them available to people and services in your organization.
-After you create your sensitivity labels, The sensitivity labels can then be applied to Office documents and emails, and other items that support sensitivity labels.
+In this lab, you need to publish labels to make them available to people and services in your organization.
+After you create your sensitivity labels, The sensitivity labels can then be applied to Office documents emails, and other items that support sensitivity labels.

 ## Lab objectives

 In this lab, you will complete the following tasks:

-+ Task 1: Publish the sensitivity label to user
++ Task 1: Publish the sensitivity label to the user

 ## Estimated timing: 30 minutes